 A resume is a concise document that provides an overview of your professional qualifications, including your skills, experience, and education.
 It is typically required when applying for a job, and employers use it to screen candidates.
-Test

 But a resume is more than just a list of your past jobs and education.
 It’s a marketing document meant to sell your skills, experience, and knowledge to potential employers.
 It’s the first step in the job search and hiring process, and your chance to make a strong first impression.
 That’s why personality testing is such an advantage and opportunity.